scholarslab/scholarslab.github.io/collections/_posts/2020-10-01-standing-on-pumpkin.md

 title: "Today, I stood on top of a giant pumpkin"
 category: essay
 tags:
-- geospatial and temporal
+- geospatial-and-temporal
 - 3dchi
 - vr-ar
-- 3d modeling
+- 3d-modeling
-- learning experience
+- learning-experience
-- hall of fame
+- hall-of-fame
 ---
 Today, I stood on top of a giant pumpkin in the middle of a mountain range.
 I was a gnome, a pirate, a tube of toothpaste, and a carrot.
 Today was my first day in virtual reality.